alexbosworth/balanceofsatoshis/README.md

 docker run -it --rm --network="host" --add-host=umbrel.local:192.168.1.23 -v $HOME/.bos:/home/node/.bos -v $HOME/umbrel/lnd:/home/node/.lnd:ro alexbosworth/balanceofsatoshis report
 ```

-Note: For [umbrel-os](https://github.com/getumbrel/umbrel-os) users, when running the above
+Note: For [umbrel-os](https://github.com/getumbrel/umbrel-os) users, when
-docker run command, ensure the "192.168.1.23" portion of the command is updated to reflect the
+running the above docker run command, ensure the "192.168.1.23" portion of the
-IP of the lnd container.
-You can find the IP by looking for the `LND_IP` value inside the
+command is updated to reflect the IP of the lnd container.
+You can find the IP
-`$HOME/umbrel/.env` file.
+by looking for the `LND_IP` value inside the `$HOME/umbrel/.env` file.

-(Note: Umbrel is not FOSS software, use at your own risk.)

 Otherwise you can just pass the local node credentials as shown above using the
 saved nodes.

-If you are running a long-running command like `telegram`, use  `-d --restart always` instead
+If you are running a long-running command like `telegram`, use  `-d --restart
-of `-it --rm` to run in daemon mode and auto-restart.
+always` instead of `-it --rm` to run in daemon mode and auto-restart.

-Note: if you are used to using ctrl+c to terminate the process, that doesn't work on Docker.
+Note: if you are used to using ctrl+c to terminate the process, that doesn't
-Instead, you can use ctrl+p and then ctrl+q to background the interactive mode, then do
+work on Docker.
+Instead, you can use ctrl+p and then ctrl+q to background the
-`docker ps` and `docker rm` to kill the instance.
+interactive mode, then do `docker ps` and `docker rm` to kill the instance.

 ### Build Your Own